1. What are smart meters?

-- Failure to Make Timely Payments: Customers who have made two late payments in any 12-month period since Feb.
-4, 2013, are ineligible.
-If you become ineligible due to this requirement and then pay on time for 12 consecutive months, you can request a refurbished analog meter.
+- Failure to Make Timely Payments: Customers who have made two late payments in any 12-month period are ineligible.

 Yes.
 Call 702-402-4273 in Southern Nevada and 1-888-559-9744 in Northern Nevada to schedule a smart meter installation.
 There is no additional fee for the smart meter installation.
 The fees that were paid to install the refurbished analog meter also cover the cost of removing it and replacing it with a smart meter.

 16. Where can I find the PUCN-approved rules governing NV Energy’s Refurbished analog meter option?

 17. Where can I find information about PUCN proceedings concerning smart meters?

 Visit the PUCN’s All Dockets web page to view filings made as part of the dockets listed below:

 - Docket No. 10-02009: The PUCN approved NV Energy’s request to set smart meters as the utility’s standard metering option for all classes of customers.

 - Docket No. 11-10007: The PUCN issued an order requiring NV Energy to implement a program to allow residential customers to opt-out of the utility’s smart meter program.